Reading time: 7 min.

 Dr. Michael May (FRCS)

 Minoxidil works as an alternative treatment as it belongs to a group of medications called vasodilators.
 Vasodilators cause blood vessels to widen.
 Minoxidil can increase blood flow to the scalp, and encourage more nutrients to reach hair follicles.
-The increased nutrients encourage hair follicles to enter the growth phase of their cycle.
+The increased nutrients encourage follicles to enter the growth phase of their cycle.

 Minoxidil was actually introduced as a medication for high blood pressure (known as hypertension).
 After doctors discovered it was the side effect of hair regrowth in balding patients, it became used as an alternative to hair transplants.